HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

   - What, if any, additional automation may be needed in the DCP to support imaging?

-  - What is the appropriate separation of metadata in the SpaceTx Format and the HCA metadata schema?

   - How should imaging metadata be validated?

 ### **Drawbacks and Limitations**